How to Monitor Your Child’s Phone and Teach Them Healthy Tech Habits

 Why you should be monitoring your child online

-The internet can be friendly to kids, supplementing education and teaching them new skills they’d never have encountered before (think learning to sew your clothes or finding science experiments you can do at home).
-It can also be a very adult place that children aren’t ready to view.
+The internet can be friendly to kids, supplementing their education and teaching them new skills they'd never have encountered before (think learning to sew their clothes or finding science experiments they can do at home).
+It can also be a very adult place that children aren't ready to view.

 You'll want to monitor what content reaches your child to shield them from harm and foster conversations about what is and isn't healthy.
 Kids question the world around them, and you'll find it easier to answer those questions (and supply some of your own) by understanding what they're seeing.